 Tell us something about yourself.

 People usually call me Gigi, because it is a little bit easier.
 I was born in Bulgaria.
 When I was young, my parents moved to Belgium, and I grew up there.
 After high school, I decided that I wanted to study tourism management, which I did in Brussels.
 During my bachelors and tourism management, I came to Rovaniemi for one year to do exchange studies.
-I liked it so much, so I decided to come back and do my masters here.
+I liked it so much, so I decided to come back and do my masters in tourism, culture and international management here.
 After my bachelors, I applied for the masters here.
 I was lucky enough to get in and now I am here.

 What were the challenges you had faced here?